-Supporting Guidance: employer compliance: guidance by subject: specialist employer compliance: customer service - status - enquiry from the worker
+Supporting Guidance: employer compliance: guidance by subject: Employment Status & Intermediaries (ES&I): customer service - status - enquiry from the worker

 If the enquiry results from contact by the worker the process outlined in the Worker flowchart should be followed.

 An opinion given to a worker will only be binding on the engager where both parties share a common understanding of the working terms and conditions.
 In other cases a view will be issued to the worker.

 Where a worker asks for an opinion but there is insufficient information for ESI to provide one the worker should be given details of the additional information which will need to be provided before an opinion/view can be given.